Data-ScienceTech/LaFontaine-Pulse/URGENT_GITHUB_PAGES_CONFIG.md

 After proper configuration, your app will be live at:
 **https://data-sciencetech.github.io/LaFontaine-Pulse/**

+### Asset Loading Issue Fix
+If you see 404 errors for CSS/JS files, this means GitHub Pages is serving an old build.
+The latest deployment should fix asset file name mismatches.

 ## ⚠️ Common Issues

 - **Private Repository**: GitHub Pages requires public repos on free plan